benji014628/blog/cke0mlplk00rs7hs13u0xg9r1.md

 You've finally set up TailwindCSS with IntelliSense and the typography plugin.
 Follow these steps for all your future Tailwind projects.

-Thanks for reading, and enjoy coding with your new CSS framework!
+Thank you for reading my blog and enjoy coding with your new CSS framework!
+Feel free to subscribe to my email newsletter and connect on Twitter.